mdnmdn/asimeow/README.md

 ## How It Works

-1. The tool reads the configuration file to get root paths and rules
+1. The tool reads the configuration file to get root paths, ignore patterns, and rules
 2. For each root path, it recursively explores all subdirectories using multiple worker threads
+3. Directories matching the ignore patterns (e.g., `.git`) are skipped entirely during exploration
-3. When a file matching a rule's pattern is found (e.g., package.json, cargo.toml), it checks for the existence of excluded directories
+4. When a file matching a rule's pattern is found (e.g., package.json, cargo.toml), it checks for the existence of excluded directories
-4. For each excluded directory that exists (e.g., node_modules, target), it:
+5. For each excluded directory that exists (e.g., node_modules, target), it:
    - Checks if the directory is already excluded from Time Machine
    - If not, adds it to Time Machine exclusions using `tmutil addexclusion`
    - Displays the status with visual indicators (✅ for newly excluded, 🟡 for already excluded)
-5. Directories listed in the exclusions are not explored further
+6. Directories listed in the exclusions are not explored further
-6. With the verbose flag (-v), additional information is displayed
+7. With the verbose flag (-v), additional information is displayed

 ## Example Output